network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 the upstream and downstream direction as well as the small object for the latency measurements.

-# RPM Test Server Discovery {#discovery}
+# Responsiveness Test Server Discovery {#discovery}

-It makes sense for a service provider (either an application service provider like a video conferencing service or a network access provider like an ISP) to host RPM Test Server instances on their network so customers can determine what to expect about the quality of their connection to the service offered by that provider.
+It makes sense for a service provider (either an application service provider like a video conferencing service or a network access provider like an ISP) to host Responsiveness Test Server instances on their network so customers can determine what to expect about the quality of their connection to the service offered by that provider.
-However, when a user performs an RPM test and determines that they are suffering from poor RPM during the connection to that service, the logical next questions might be,
+However, when a user performs an Responsiveness test and determines that they are suffering from poor responsiveness during the connection to that service, the logical next questions might be,

 1. "What’s causing my poor performance?"